keen/community-team/README.md

 # community-team
 Here's a little bit about the community team at [Keen IO](https://keen.io), so our community can get to know us better and understand why we exist and what we do.
 The text below was copy/pasted from the Keen Operating System - a private Github repo (set of documents) that we use at Keen to define our company's operational structure, organizational practices, etc. Every employee is a contributor to the repo.

+Have ideas for us?
+Like, "Hey, it'd be super cool if the Keen team could do X, to support Y and Z aspects of the community."
+[There's a repo](https://github.com/keen/community_ideas) for that :)

+And now, on with the show!

 #The Keen IO Community team
 ...is dedicated to ensuring that the community around our (Keen's) people, platform, and brand is the most loving & caring, welcoming & inclusive, helpful & fulfilling place it can be, on the internet and IRL.